 Can you die from heroin withdrawal?
-Yes, you can; however, the chances of dying are minimal when a medical professional, such as one from Atlanta Detox Center, manages the entire process.
-The biggest issue deterring people battling heroin use disorders from seeking treatment is the uncomfortable withdrawal phase.
+Unfortunately, yes, you can.
+However, the chances of dying are minimal when a medical professional, such as one from Atlanta Detox Center, manages the entire process and decreases heroin withdrawal deaths.
+The most significant issue deterring people battling heroin use disorders from seeking treatment is the uncomfortable withdrawal phase.
 A substance use disorder can have both physical and mental withdrawal symptoms when you quit.
-To learn about your treatment options for heroin addiction, contact Atlanta Detox Center today at 833.631.0534.

 Physical Heroin Withdrawal Symptoms

 Withdrawal symptoms are painful experiences that develop after you quit heroin use abruptly.
 Never stop substance abuse at home without medical supervision at a drug detox center because the ensuing symptoms can be fatal.
 The most common physical withdrawal symptoms of heroin include:

 - Flu-like symptoms